Serbroda/application-effective-yaml/README.md

   -t DIRECTORY, --target-dir DIRECTORY
                         target directory to extract the files in (default=cwd) -s, --strict-order    by default the jar files will always be taken before the local files.
 If the strict-order is set the files which are passed first will merge first
+  -i, --ignore-errors   ignore errors like file not found
 ```